Mathématique: Chapter 5

 “Eh, more like a goal,” Jackson replied.

-“Did Colonel Young ask you bring me a computer, by any chance?”
+“Did Colonel Young ask you to bring me a computer, by any chance?”

-“He did,” Jackson said.
-“A computer was promptly volunteered, I called Sam and read off its tech specs.
+“He did,” Jackson said, “and a computer was promptly volunteered, I called Sam and read off your tech specs.
 She said it would be fine.
-Full disclosure: it’s Vala’s.
+Full disclosure: the laptop is Vala’s.
 It’s new, though.
-She just got it a few weeks ago, so hopefully it’s not full of anything inappropriate.
-She’s also not emotionally attached to it.
+She just got it a few days ago, so hopefully it’s not full of anything inappropriate.
 Yet.”

 “Fantastic.”
 Rush took another sip of his drink, then followed Jackson out of the kitchen.

-They emerged to see Vala in the middle of setting up a floor lamp, while Colonel Young watched her from the couch with a confused, exhausted expression.
+They emerged to find Vala in the middle of setting up a floor lamp, while Colonel Young watched her from the couch with a confused, exhausted expression.

-“—so then I said that if that really was the case, I should be the one who ended up with the ship, since, from a legal standpoint, I’d been the injured party!
+“—so then I argued I should be the one who ended up with the ship, since, from a legal standpoint, I’d been the injured party!
 It was one of my more clever heists, I think.”
 She looked up at them.
 “Daniel, I was just telling Colonel Young—”

 “Nope,” Jackson said, pinching the bridge of his nose between two fingers.
-“If this is a description of some way that you unlawfully acquired something that didn’t belong to you—”
+“If this is a description of another ‘extra-legal acquisition’ or—”

 “Shhh.
 No.”